Actor Danny Masterson drugged and raped women, prosecutor says - ExBulletin

 Assistant District Attorney Reinhold Mueller said Masterson put substances in drinks he gave to a longtime girlfriend and two women he knew through circles of friends around the Church of Scientology, that Masterson is all charged with rape.

-Masterson has pleaded not guilty and his lawyers, who will make their opening statement later on Monday, have denied that any of the assaults took place, saying the accusers’ decades-old accounts are full of inconsistencies and not believable.

-A mistrial was declared on all three counts at the end of Masterson’s first trial in November, when jurors told the judge they were hopelessly at an impasse.

-Direct discussion of the drug element was absent from the first essay, Mueller having instead to involve it through the testimony of women, who said they were woozydisoriented and sometimes oblivious on the nights they described the actor raping them.
+A direct discussion about drugs was missing in the first trial which ended in a mistrial when a jury deadlocked on all three counts, with Mueller instead having to involve him through the testimony from the women, who said they were dizzy, disoriented and sometimes unconscious. nights, they described the actor raping them.

 But Los Angeles Superior Court Judge Charlaine F. Olmedo allowed the direct assertion at the second trial.